Do you know what stinks? Being too strapped for cash to go to the movies or grab a bite to eat.

 If money is a constant stress it is time to look at what you can get rid of or reduce.

 Are you making any payments or paying for insurance on recreational vehicles or cars you aren’t using regularly?
 Could you let go of these things for a while?

 For example, my parents went down to one car during the pandemic to save a substantial amount of money every month by not paying the payment and insurance on that car.

 Could you live in a smaller place?
 Smaller homes are not only cheaper to purchase or rent but also cheaper to heat, cool, insure, and otherwise maintain.

-Is it worth it to make these changes in your life to spend less money?
+Is it worth it to make these changes in your life to start spending less money?
 Absolutely!

-When you find a lot of easy ways to save money you will find these small changes making a big impact.
+When you find a lot of easy ways to save money every day you will find these small changes making a big impact.

-Most of all simplifying your finances and saving money will relieve stress and give you more precious time with the ones you love!
+Most of all simplifying your finances and saving money will relieve stress so you can have a happy simple life and more precious time with the ones you love!